Neuroimmune Foundation is a 501(c)(3) non-profit organization dedicated to

 • catalyzing research at an unprecedented pace that will ultimately lead to lasting remission for all individuals impacted by these disorders.

-Join us for a two day live conference in Palo Alto, California
+Join us for a two day conference via webinar!

-The 2024 Inflammatory Brain Disorders Conference has been planned by the same individuals as the 2021, 2022, and 2023 Inflammatory Brain Disorders Conferences and is being hosted by our sister organization, Neuroimmune Institute, in partnership with Neuroimmune Foundation and with our Stanford and UCSF collaborators.
+The 2025 Inflammatory Brain Disorders Conference is hosted by Neuroimmune Institute, in partnership with Neuroimmune Foundation and with our Stanford and UCSF collaborators.
 Neuroimmune Institute was founded with the goal of rapidly advancing clinical medicine and research focused on immunopsychiatric, neuroimmune, and inflammatory brain conditions as well as autism.

 Neuroimmune Institute offers continuing medical education on a broad array of topics beyond the scope of Neuroimmune Foundation’s mission.